ViktorNastenko/Manawa-workshops/manawa/manawa-advanced-workshop2.md

 ### Option 1:

 If you have Homebrew (https://brew.sh/) installed:
-Open a new terminal and enter this command:
+Open a new terminal and enter this command

 ```
    $ brew install openshift-cli
 ```